Fox Feather Farm Tewksbury Township

 Access to the property is via a private road shared by four estate properties, and the farm itself is not visible from the private road or other local roads, making it ideal for a privacy-lover.
 A gracefully curving, crushed stone driveway welcomes visitors to the farm, past the orchard of fruit trees and allows access to the barn complex and rental cottage that is separate from access to the main residence.

 Visitors are welcomed to the main residence from the driveway through a porte-cochere access that opens up to a mews-style courtyard of entryway and garages.
 The formal entrance of the main residence is via a covered portico using bluestone steps.
 The highlight of the main entrance foyer is the primary staircase of the home which is illuminated by an upper window bringing natural light into the foyer.
 This central foyer connects the public and private areas of the home.

 The living room of the home is designed to take advantage of the spectacular bucolic views that characterize the property.
 Transom windows and French doors to the veranda connect the living room with the beauty of the landscape.
 Additionally, a decorative Rumford fireplace with wooden mantel gives the room warmth and elegance.

-The living room flows easily through stenciled pocket doors to the dining room which also connects to the verandah through French doors accented by transom windows.
-Plate-rail, chair rail, and stenciled walls underscore the historic feel of the home.
+The living room flows easily through stencilled pocket doors to the dining room which also connects to the verandah through French doors accented by transom windows.
+Plate-rail, chair rail, and stencilled walls underscore the historic feel of the home.